PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 - **Physical Appearance -** Right-wingers tend to be more attractive than left-wingers<ref>https://sci-hub.ru/https://doi.org/10.1016/j.jpubeco.2016.12.008</ref><ref>https://sci-hub.ru/https://doi.org/10.1017/pls.2017.18</ref>, partially due to attractive people being more likely to support inequality<ref>https://sci-hub.ru/https://doi.org/10.1016/j.obhdp.2014.03.002</ref>, as they earn more.
 Appearance is a substantial predictor of political ideology, as facial recognition technology can correctly identify political orientation in liberal-conservative face pairs significantly greater than at random<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7801376/</ref>.
 Female politicians with stereotypically feminine facial features are more likely to be republican<ref>https://www.sciencedaily.com/releases/2012/09/120927130955.htm</ref>.
 The facts of politicians judged to be supporters of the Conservative Party are rated as more intelligent, attractive, honest, and of higher social class than the facts of politicians judged to be from the Labor Party.
 This effect exists regardless of the political allegiances of the observers<ref>https://www.jstor.org/stable/3791063?seq=1#page_scan_tab_contents</ref>.
 Taller individuals are more likely to support the Conservative Party, support conservative policies and vote Conservative<ref>https://www.cambridge.org/core/journals/british-journal-of-political-science/article/height-income-and-voting/2B6875BFB8B956963D1DBBD510A581CF</ref>.
 Self-perceived attractiveness is associated with support for group-based dominance and belief in legitimizing ideologies.
 This effect is mediated by subjective social class.
 Lower self-perceived attractiveness decreases subjective SES, which leads to a greater tendency to reject social hierarchies and to construe inequality in terms of contextual causes<ref>https://www.sciencedirect.com/science/article/abs/pii/S0749597814000223?via%3Dihub</ref>.

 ### <span style="background-color:orange">Behaviors/Thought Patterns</span>

-- **Activism -** Consistent liberals and consistent conservatives are the people most likely to engage in activism and the political process<ref>https://www.pewresearch.org/politics/2014/06/12/section-5-political-engagement-and-activism/</ref>.
-Stereotypes and perceptions about activists reduce people's willingness to affiliate with activists and to adopt the behaviors these activists promote<ref>https://psycnet.apa.org/record/2013-42785-004</ref>.
 - **Genetic Attributions -** Genetic attributions are more likely to be made by liberals, are associated with higher and not lower levels of tolerance of vulnerable individuals, and are unrelated with unseemly racial attitudes<ref>https://www.journals.uchicago.edu/doi/10.1086/696860</ref>.
 Both conservative economic and social political ideology indirectly predict homophobia through binding foundations<ref>https://pubmed.ncbi.nlm.nih.gov/28466228/#:~:text=Study%202%20found%20that%20both,between%20political%20ideology%20and%20homophobia</ref>.
 - **Authoritarianism -** Right-wing authoritarianism and left-wing authoritarianism are separate constructs that reflect a shared constellation of personality traits, cognitive features, beliefs, and motivational values that are at the core of authoritarianism in general.
 Relative to right-wing authoriarians, left-wing authoritarians have more negative emotionality, are lower in dogmatism and cognitive rigidity, and express stronger support for state control.
 Left-wing authoritarianism is a strong predictor of behavioral aggression and participation in political violence<ref>https://pubmed.ncbi.nlm.nih.gov/34383522/</ref>.
 - **Discrimination -** Compared to conservatives, moderates and liberals are much less accepting of discriminatory actions.
 Conservatives tend to value employers' decision rights while others value utilitarian concerns<ref>https://www.nber.org/papers/w30236#fromrss</ref>.